Scientific X-ray: INTRODUCTION

-Current indicators only provide a suboptimal reference for the impact evolution of a single academic entity.
-It is hard to transfer directly from individual academic entities to the scientific topic formed by the interaction of these entities to explore the limit and evolution of the topic.
-The existence of such complex correlations leads to a complex and varied evolution of topics, which makes it extremely difficult to identify specific patterns.
-In the medical field, people use the difference in X-ray transmission intensity of different tissues to realize the intuitive observation of human tissue morphology and pathological changes.
-The emergence of medical X-rays solves the problem of unintuitive data presentation in early human information processing, which greatly improves the level of human health.
-Just like X-ray imaging in medicine, intuitively identifying the development limit and internal evolution pattern of scientific topic can provide constructive guidance to the decision-making process of resource allocation\cite{weis2021learning, borner2004simultaneous}, researcher hiring\cite{penner2013predictability, ke2015defining}, and direction selection\cite{clauset2017data, mane2004mapping}.
+However, current citation-based indicators\cite{garfield1972citation, garfield2006citation, hirsch2005index, van2014top} only provide a suboptimal reference for the impact evolution of a single academic entity.
+It is hard to transfer directly from individual academic entities to the scientific topic formed by the interaction of these entities to explore the evolution of the topic.
+The existence of such complicated correlations leads to the more complex and varied evolution of topics, which makes it extremely difficult to identify specific patterns.
+Just like X-ray imaging technology, intuitively identifying internal evolution pattern of scientific topics can provide constructive guidance to the decision-making process of resource allocation\cite{weis2021learning, borner2004simultaneous}, researcher hiring\cite{ke2015defining, penner2013predictability}, and direction selection\cite{clauset2017data, mane2004mapping}.
 For the government, potential scientific topics should be funded to allocate trillions of research funding taxed from the public efficiently\cite{mcnutt2014measure}.
 For the research institution, the potential value of the hired candidate's research topics should be a key consideration to maximize the recruitment benefit.
 For a researcher, promising scientific topics should be explored as a priority to publish more impactful work.
-The depth of understanding of the limit of scientific topics arguably determines the upper limit of mankind's ability to promote scientific development to achieve more advanced results\cite{galiani2017life, ma2018scientific, wang2013quantifying}.
-However, due to lack of intuitive and in-depth perception of scientific topics, little is known about the limit and evolution pattern of them.
-Here we ask: can we identify whether a topic has reached the end of its development?
-What are the evolution patterns of topics from birth to limit?
-What inner mechanisms lead to the existence of limit and specific evolution pattern?\\
+The depth of understanding of the evolution of scientific topics arguably determines the upper limit of mankind's ability to promote scientific development to achieve more advanced results\cite{ma2018scientific, wang2013quantifying}.
+However, due to lack of intuitive and in-depth perception of scientific topics, little is known about the evolution laws of them.
+Here we propose Scientific X-ray framework to provide insight into the evolution of scientific topics.\\